Ultimaker/UraniumExampleToolPlugin/README.md

 Example Tool
 ============

 This is an example tool plug-in for Uranium.
+Uranium is the underlying framework used in Ultimaker Cura.

 The tool type plug-in is meant to allow the user to manipulate the scene.
 Each tool gets its own button in the tool panel.
 The tool plug-in mainly works via an event that happens in the scene.
 The tool itself may decide what events it wants to act on, such as a keyboard event, a mouse release event, and so on.
 And then it does something with it.